eonist/eonist.github.io/_posts/2022-11-24-the-art-of-automating-qa.md

 > Build something elegant with high utility that is easy to maintain

-**Pros:**
+**Advantages:**
-- Automated testing provides faster development velocity by catching bugs instantly.
+- Automated testing catches bugs instantly, leading to faster development velocity.
 - Tests can be run on demand on multiple devices, making it easier to scale and catch issues that humans might miss.
 - Automated testing covers more ground than humans, including testing OS updates, device sizes, and device configurations.
 - Automated testing is more ethical than using humans to do repetitive and mundane tasks for low pay.